thoughtworks/what_they_say/README.md

 ## Installation

-To use the developer code you must download ou clone this coee, after this:
+To use the developer code you must download ou clone this code, after this:

 * Open on Google Chrome: chrome://extensions
 * Active the developer mode
-* Import this project unziped
+* Import this project unzipped
 * Use it